Kushalshakya/DeProg_iicquest/README.md

 ## 🚀 Key Features

 - **WebRTC Video Calling**: Real-time video interviews between candidates and employers.
-- **Credit-Based Queue System**: Candidates are placed in an interview queue based on their earned credit points, ensuring fair and merit-based scheduling.
+- **First-Come, First-Served Queue System**: Candidates are scheduled for interviews based on the order they join the queue, ensuring fair and time-based processing.
 - **Job Search & Talent Discovery**: Connects job seekers with employers through a clean, intuitive interface.

 ## 🛠️ Technologies Used